 (d) Applicants are ineligible to apply for and the building official may not grant permits that would convert an all-electric building to a mixed-fuel building where the application was submitted on or after the effective date of this chapter.

-(e) To the extent that natural gas infrastructure is permitted, it shall be permitted to extend to any system, device, or appliance within a building for which an equivalent all-electric design is not available.
+(e) To the extent that natural gas infrastructure is permitted, it shall only be permitted to extend to a system, device, or appliance within a building for which an equivalent all-electric design as defined in §19.04.120(2), Marin County Code, is not available.

 (f) Newly constructed and New Construction buildings shall nonetheless be required at a minimum to have sufficient electric capacity, wiring, and conduit to facilitate future full building electrification.